Overview

 General requirements

-As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:
+As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-- a master’s degree, or
+- a master’s degree, preferably with a Distinction

-- the PGCert in Architectural History.
+- the PGCert in Architectural History, showing consistent performance at the highest level

 Applicants who have a Level 4 vocational qualification rather than an undergraduate degree may be considered.
 In exceptional circumstances, applicants who have substantial experience in a relevant profession (eg one related to building analysis and recording or to historic conservation) may also be considered.